HEIGE-PCloud/DoIt/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 * **column** *[optional]* (**fifth** positional parameter)

     This parameter defines how many showcases in each row.
 The default value is 2, which means there will have two showcases in each row.
 You can change it to 1, 2 or 3.
+It’s important to note that when a user visits the website on a small screen, the number of column may be auto adjusted to provide the best experience.

 Example `showcase` input: